danboyle8637/fww/src/content/WhatWeDo/Reason2Card.md

 ---
 id: reason2_card
+headline: reason2
+buttonText: Customized?
+Tell Me More!
+path: /beginner-workouts-to-advanced/
 ---

-Discover the workout built for your fitness level to get stronger… more toned… burn fat… and see results FASTER.
+Get stronger... burn more fat... **see restuls FASTER** by doing workouts built for your fitness level.